Phileosopher/commonplace/people-rules_.md

 5. The punishment won't be defined by what it does to people anymore, but by how much it complies with what the law's [language](language.md) explicitly states or permits.
 6. Eventually, [justice](morality-justice.md) will be perverted through abject defiance of common sense that's in compliance with written legal precedent.

-The economics of rule-making will eventually doom all civilizations from the inside-out:
+APPLICATION: The economics of rule-making will eventually doom all civilizations from the inside-out:

 1. Larger societies need more rules.
 2. More rules means more people to measure and enforce what the public does (i.e., bureaucrats).